ArtifactDB/gobbler/README.md

   This has the `project` and `asset` string property.
 - `delete-project` indicates that a project was deleted.
   This has the `project` string property.
+- `reindex-version` indicates that a non-probational version was reindexed.
+  This has the `project`, `asset`, `version` string properties to describe the version.

 Downstream systems can inspect these files to determine what changes have occurred in the registry.
 This is intended for systems that need to maintain a database index on top of the bucket's contents.